NirantK/nirantk.github.io/content/writing/why-i-quit-data-science.md

 I'm betting that I'll have a lot more fun doing this, but I'm also betting that I'll be a little more successful - which will compensate for this over a 4-10 year chapter of the career.

 In addition to the cash and title hit, it's a bit of social shaming: People might be inclined to assume that you were not quite good as a Data Scientist and that is why you moved to SWE.
-I don't care enough about that but mentioning it here so that you can see that I'm aware of it.
+I don't care enough about that to influence my decision but I do care about it and hence worth mentioning.